pjtunstall/a-ray-tracer-darkly/README.md

   camera::{Camera, CameraParams};
   color::Color,
-  hittables::{HittableList, plane::Plane}, // Hittables are visible objects, such as a plane. material::Lambertian, // Lambertian is an opaque, nonreflective material, defined by its color. ray::Ray, // Rays extending from the camera, back through each pixel, into the scene. vec3::{Direction, Point3}
+  hittables::{HittableList, plane::Plane}, // Hittables are visible objects, such as a plane. materials::Lambertian, // Lambertian is an opaque, nonreflective material, defined by its color. ray::Ray, // Rays extending from the camera, back through each pixel, into the scene. vec3::{Direction, Point3}
 }